KarolinaLewinska/Java21Days_Exercises/README.md

 # Java21Days_Exercises
-Exercises made to learn Java from "Java in 21 Days" book.
+* Exercises made to learn Java from "Java in 21 Days" book.
+* Creating class instances and functions.